LSSTDESC/TXPipe/docs/src/example.rst

 When you do this, the following things are happening under the hood:

 #.
-The ``ceci`` program reads the pipeline yml file and finds a list of python modules to read.
-In those modules, any subclass of the ceci ``PipelineStage`` class is a stage of the analysis that can be executed, and specifies the inputs and outpits from that stage.

-#. ``ceci`` reads the list of stages from the pipeline yml file, and finds all the corresponding classes.
-It connects stages together so that the inputs of earlier ones can be the outputs of later ones.
-The yml file also lists initial inputs for the overall pipeline.
+The ``ceci`` program reads the pipeline yml file and finds the ``PipelineStage`` classes listed in it.
+It connects stages together to pass data from one to the next.

 #. ``ceci`` runs the stages one by one, printing out the command line it uses.
 The outputs and logs of the tasks are put in locations defines in the pipeline yml.